emvalencia/sleep.io/readme.txt

 data from external devices, such as Fitbits, in a centralized place.
 Sleep disorders are becoming more common so recognizing patterns in sleep can play an important factor in the overall health of an individual.

+The overall goal of this project is to create a personalized application that is tailored to individual users.